assamirzafar/python-GUI-scientific-Calculator-calc4asz/README.md

 Calc4ASZ - Scientific Calculator  Created by Assamir Zafar (ASZ), Calc4ASZ is a powerful scientific calculator.
 Explore, customize, and contribute to its development with this repository.

+##use can use both keyboard and mouse to operate this calculator! read #key Features

 # Calc4ASZ - Scientific Calculator

 Calc4ASZ is a simple yet powerful scientific calculator application developed by Assamir Zafar (ASZ).